duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 ## Future avenues of development {#improving-rl-baseline-final-next-steps}

-_Is there something you think still needs to be done or could be improved?
-List it here, and be specific!_
+The first step would be to complete the search for an untangled representation and then try using it to train the RL agent.

-Completing the search for an untangled representation and then try using it to train the RL agent.
+One way to go would be to start with a model taking 64*64 images as it seemed like the most promising run of VAE, and then, maybe

-Reward function
+Depending on the performance of the agent, it could also be interesting to investigate the reward function.

 &lt;div id="./bibliography.bib"&gt;&lt;/div&gt;